alvarobartt/understanding-resnet/resnet-pytorch/README.md

 ### :open_file_folder: Dataset

-* Input images are 32x32px (width x height) in RGB format (3 channels), which is a Tensor of shape `torch.Tensor([3, 32, 32])`.
+* Input images are 32x32px (width x height) in RGB format (3 channels), which is a Tensor of shape `torch.Tensor([3, 32, 32])` (assuming `channels_last=False`).

 * The dataset consists of 50k training images and 10k test images, classified in 10 classes.

 * The data will be augmented padding 4px on each side, followed by a random crop of a window of shape 32x32 either from the original image or from its horizontal flip; just for the training data.

 ### :brain: Architecture